 - Cutting-edge proprietary bioinformatics pipelines for both WES and RNASeq, ensuring high sensitivity for variants detection

-- LIMS and customized user interface via our proprietary OSCAR software
+- LIMS and customized user interface via our proprietary MERCURY software

 Through the use of powerful sequencing technologies, IntegraGen Genomics is able to help clinicians identify mutations in tumor samples from patients and assist oncologists to evaluate the potential benefits of individualized treatment approaches for cancer.